alexw1983/calendar-generator/README.md

 ## Future Work

-If given more time I would:
+To continue this project we could:

 - Clarify the above assumptions and adjust accordingly
 - Host this somewhere.
   - Probably a lambda or in GCP with Cloud Functions behind an API gateway.
   - Using Terraform to set up infrastructure.
 - Add a UI.
-  - React or Vuejs
+  - React or VueJS
   - Host in a S3 bucket as a static site or GCP object storage.

 ## Running Locally

-I like to use poetry for package management.

 ```bash
 # OPTION 1: start the poetry shell (venv)